 Stopping in either location is an enamoring introduction to the wood carving tradition of South Tyrol.
 With more than half the region blanketed by forest, purchasing a carving is a perfect way to bring a bit of South Tyrol into your home.

 Once you leave DEUR Sculptures, you’ll not only have an incredible piece of art, but also the conviction that within the hands of their artisans, there is scarcely any limit to the beautiful forms and expressions they can carve.

-We’d like to give a special thank you to Nadia for her time and giving us a wonderful glimpse into South Tyrol’s wood carving tradition.
+We’d like to give a special thank you to Nadia for her time and for giving us a wonderful glimpse into South Tyrol’s wood carving tradition.